Thermalization of gluons in spatially homogeneous systems

+while the sector with $p\gtrsim p_*$ is populated predominantly by single gluon radiation due to the LPM effect.
 In contrast, the soft sector at very early times is mainly generated by the BH rate in EKT.
 It was shown that the soft sector generated by the BH rate thermalizes up to momentum $\propto(\hat{q}t)^{\frac{1}{2}}$ with temperature also given by $T_*$~\cite{Blaizot:2016iir}.
 Therefore, in both BEDA and EKT, one has $f\to{T_*}/{p}$ as $p\to0$.
 Since the number density of the BEC transiently formed per unit time is proportional to ($\lim\limits_{p\to0}pf-T_*$)~\cite{Blaizot:2014jna}, one can conclude that irrespective of the initial occupation number there is no transient formation of the BEC in both BEDA and EKT\footnote{The full LPM spectrum is less divergent at small $p$~\cite{Salgado:2003gb}, which, however, will not change our conclusion as long as soft radiation dominates. }.

 The difference in the typical momentum of soft gluons predicted by the BEDA and the EKT persists until

 when $p_*\sim(\hat{q}t)^\frac{1}{2}$.
 Below, we consider a generic, spatially homogeneous system of gluons with an initial phase-space distribution characterised by $f_0$ and the initial momentum by $Q$ to investigate whether such a difference results in qualitatively different features of thermalization.